-Each character, tree, rock, river, fish, and animal is imagined to be duct taped together.
 Everything is self-lit frankensteined bits of doodles, visual puns, paint mistakes, and popular and unpopular culture references trying desperately to shed light on their strange surroundings.
-The new work employs tonal shifts from that of Fauvist painters fused with the blushing and constricting color of Indian miniatures and the undulating shifts in temperature of the Fauves undulating and expressive line work.
+The new work employs tonal shifts from the blushing and constricting color of Indian miniatures and the undulating shifts in temperature of the Fauves undulating and expressive line work.

-I am constantly investigating different ways of compressing multiple events and moments into a single scene, a common conceit of manuscript, alchemy and Sienese imagery.
-It is my intention to create drama within the construction of spatial shifts, clashing color palettes, nameless characters, and strange landscapes to create a sense of mystery drama.
-Although each piece seems to differ in their outward form from one to the next, I keep coming back to the feeling that I have always painted the same painting just dressed up in a different costume.
+I am constantly investigating different ways of compressing multiple moments into a single scene, a common conceit of manuscript, alchemy and Sienese imagery.
+It is my intention to create drama within the construction of spatial shifts, clashing color palettes, nameless characters, and strange landscapes to create a sense of mystery and drama.
+Ultimately I wish to express what I love about looking at all the images I come across so that the viewer will be as excited about them as I am.